Can I practice San Shou Kuan with another style of martial arts?

 Yes.
 Take a trial class is simplest way to start.
 (Tracksuit bottoms/Shorts and T shirt is fine).

 Is San Shou Kuan suitable for women and children?

-Yes.
-To expand on this, many martial arts were traditionally described as a “hard” (incorporating ‘hard blocks’, meet force with force) or a “soft” (try to avoid a punch, make them miss) style.
+Yes To expand on this, many martial arts were traditionally described as a “hard” (incorporating ‘hard blocks’, meet force with force) or a “soft” (try to avoid a punch, make them miss) style.
 San Shou Kuan is a blend of both.
 Understandably, smaller ‘faster’ people tend to move more “best defence don’t be there” and larger ‘slower’ people tend to block more.
 In sparring your coach should help facilitate using your natural abilities. – ‘One size does not fit all’ !
 A point to consider when choosing a martial art, for larger and not just smaller people. ( Some of our senior members are highly respected female instructors)

 How do I join?